Trump in Saudi speech urges Iran toward a 'new and a better path' as he pushes for nuclear deal

-RIYADH, Saudi Arabia (AP) — President Donald Trump in a speech in Saudi Arabia urged Iran to take a “new and a better path” as he pushes for a new nuclear deal.
+RIYADH, Saudi Arabia (AP) — President Donald Trump in a speech in Saudi Arabia urged Iran to take a "new and a better path" as he pushes Tehran for a new nuclear deal, but he also warned "massive maximum pressure" if it doesn't come around.

-Trump said at the U.S.-Saudi investment conference he wants to avoid conflict with Tehran.
+Trump said at the U.S.-Saudi investment conference he wants to avoid conflict with Tehran but warned that time is running out as Iran makes rapid progress with its nuclear program.

-Trump in his speech in Riyadh will add, “As President of the United States, my preference will always be for peace and partnership, whenever those outcomes can be achieved.”

-Trump in the speech also said he hopes Saudi Arabia will soon join the Abraham Accord’ and recognize Israel “in your own time.”
+Trump in the speech also said he hopes Saudi Arabia will soon join the Abraham Accords and recognize Israel “in your own time.”

 Saudi Arabia long has maintained that recognition of Israel is tied to the establishment of a Palestinian state along the lines of Israel’s 1967 borders.
 Under the Biden administration, there was a push for Saudi Arabia to recognize Israel as part of a major diplomatic deal.
 However, the Oct.
 7, 2023, Hamas attack on Israel upended those plans and sent the region into one of the worst period of faces it has faced.

-In a separate development, the White House announced that Trump will meet Wednesday in Saudi Arabia with Syrian President Ahmad al-Sharaa, the onetime insurgent who last year led the overthrow of former leader Bashar Assad.
+In a separate development, Trump announced he was lifting U.S. sanctions on Syria.
+The White House also announced that Trump will meet Wednesday in Saudi Arabia with Syrian President Ahmad al-Sharaa, the onetime insurgent who last year led the overthrow of former leader Bashar Assad.

 The U.S. has been weighing how to handle al-Sharaa since he took power in December.
 Gulf leaders, have rallied behind the new government in Damascus and will want Trump to follow, believing it is a bulwark against Iran’s return to influence in Syria, where it had helped prop up Assad’s government during a decade-long civil war.